Abdurr224/Updated-Project-Spear/README.md

 # Updated-Project-Spear

 This is an update to the Orignal Project Spear.
-It includes true machine learning and role based datasets to increase effectivness.
+It includes true machine learning and role based datasets to increase effectivness in detection.